INTERN PROGRAM

 • positive attitude

-Physical Demands (if applicable): Walking
+Physical Demands (if applicable): Walking, lifting/moving boxes containing products or files

 Typical Working Conditions: Indoor office with air conditioning and lots of natural light.
 Some days will involve being out on our various sites (Black River Landing, Riverside Park, Mile-Long Pier, etc.), and at least one day will involve a good amount of walking for an Independence Day project.
 We also have a goose dog, Lil, who is in the office daily 8:30-4:30p.

-Position Title: Digital Marketing & Communications Internship
+Position Title: Digital Marketing & Communications Internship (20 hrs/wk)

 Organization Name: Main Street Lorain